 15. Buffer: Buffer lets you manage your social media marketing all under one roof.
 Ok, it can't monitor conversation – but it can help you schedule posts for later, so you can get on with running your business.
 Completely free.

 16. IFTTT: IFTTT stands for If This, Then That.
-It's a superb automation tool that lets you create recipes that connect apps to one another, sparking some kind of action.
+It's a superb automation tool that lets you create recipes that connect apps, sparking some action.
 It's great for automating your social media, for example.
 Completely free.

-17. Bitly: Bitly isn’t just a very helpful URL shortening service, it gives you complete ownership of all your links, allowing you to capture data and track the effectiveness of your tweets and updates.
+17. Bitly: Bitly isn’t just a beneficial URL shortening service, it gives you complete ownership of all your links, allowing you to capture data and track the effectiveness of your tweets and updates.
 Completely free.

 18. Feedly: Need access to all your favourite news, blogs and inspiration sites, all in one place?
 So you can share via your social channels and keep clients informed of industry updates?
 Feedly brings everything together for you.
 Just subscribe to what you love, create folders and bingo.
 There's even an app.
 Completely free.

 For those quieter moments, or if you're getting started as a freelancer, the following resources will help you find work: